Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 • Ideal for recurring payments, invoice collection, and B2B transactions

-• ACH returns (failed payments) incur fees of $2 to $5; too many returns can trigger penalties from NACHA
+• ACH returns incur fees of $2 to $5; excessive returns trigger NACHA enforcement when unauthorized return rates exceed the 0.5% threshold or overall return rates exceed 15%

 • Best for: Subscription services, high-ticket purchases, B2B payments, one-time large transactions